James Olayinka: Cheltenham Town

 He signed a two-year contract with Cheltenham Town on 1 September 2022.
 On 2 January 2024, manager Darrell Clarke announced that Olayinka had been made available for transfer.

 He was released by the club at the end of the 2023–24 season.

 Waterford

 On 14 November 2024, it was announced that Olayinka would be joining League of Ireland Premier Division club Waterford ahead of their 2025 season.
+On 21 November 2025, it was announced that he would be departing the club at the end of his contract, having made 33 appearances and scored one goal in all competitions.

+Derry City

+On 15 December 2025, League of Ireland Premier Division club Derry City announced that Olayinka would join the club on a free transfer ahead of the 2026 season, signing a two-year contract.
+On 9 July 2026 he scored Derry's second goal in a 3–2 defeat away to CSKA Sofia in the UEFA Europa League, the first European goal of his career.